 Natura 2000 Award

-The European Commission launched the Natura 2000 Award in 2014.
-It is designed to celebrate and promote best practices for nature conservation in Europe.
+The European Commission launched the Natura 2000 Award to celebrate and promote best practices for nature conservation in Europe.
 The Award aims to bring the success of the Natura 2000 network to the public’s attention and to demonstrate its importance for protecting biodiversity across Europe.
 The initiative rewards excellence in the management and promotion of the network and its objectives.

 Natura 2000 works to assure the long-term survival of Europe's most valuable and threatened species and habitats, and is the centrepiece of the EU's nature and biodiversity policy.